frdpnl/codespeak/README.md

 # codespeak
 A personal programming language.

-This is currently a prototype, to explore language design ideas and to explore interpreters, and later compilers.
+This is a prototype, meant to explore language design ideas, interpreters and later compilers.
-For example, this project should help me identify essential problems and the key solutions.
+For example, this project should expose key questions, which then lead me to learn about their seminal answers.

-I deliberately ignore some common advice regarding C (separate source files, makefile).
+I intentionally ignore some common advice regarding C.

 ## Phrase